ByungjunKim/byungjunkim.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at the <a href="https://grad.aks.ac.kr/com/cmm/EgovContentView.do?menuNo=3010126000&lang=eng" target="_blank">Department of Cultural Informatics</a>, Graduate School of Korean Studies, The Academy of Korean Studies.
+I am an Assistant Professor at the <a href="https://grad.aks.ac.kr/com/cmm/EgovContentView.do?menuNo=3010126000&lang=eng" target="_blank">Cultural Informatics</a>, Graduate School of Korean Studies, The Academy of Korean Studies.
 Prior to this position, I served as a Research Assistant Professor at the <a href="https://dhcss.kaist.ac.kr/" target="_blank">Center for Digital Humanities and Computational Social Sciences</a>, Korea Advanced Institute of Science and Technology (<a href="https://www.kaist.ac.kr/en/" target="_blank">KAIST</a>).

 My research interests lie in data science-based approaches in the humanities and social sciences.
 Please refer to my <a href="http://byungjunkim.github.io/files/ByungjunKim_CV.pdf" target="_blank">CV</a> for detailed research history.
 All my research and teaching history can be found in the <a href="http://byungjunkim.github.io/publications/" target="_blank">Publications</a>, <a href="http://byungjunkim.github.io/talks/" target="_blank">Talks</a>, and <a href="http://byungjunkim.github.io/teaching/" target="_blank">Teaching</a>.
 Since 2022, I have held positions on both the board of directors and editorial board of the <a href="https://www.kadh.org/" target="_blank">Korean Association for Digital Humanities (KADH)</a>.